JuliaGPU/CUDA.jl/docs/src/installation/troubleshooting.md

 # Troubleshooting

-## CUDA toolkit does not contain `XXX`
+## Could not find a suitable CUDA installation

-This means that you have an incomplete or missing CUDA toolkit, or that not all required parts of the toolkit are discovered.
-Make sure the missing binary is present on your system, and fix your CUDA toolkit installation if it isn't.
-Else, if you installed CUDA at a nonstandard location, use the `CUDA_HOME` environment variable to direct Julia to that location.
+This means that CUDA.jl could not find or provide a CUDA toolkit.
+For more information, re-run with the `JULIA_DEBUG` environment variable set to `CUDA`.

-Note that this error only occurs when you're not using the automatic, artifact-based installation (e.g., because you set `JULIA_CUDA_USE_BINARYBUILDER=false`).
-This is not a recommended set-up, and it is possible that local CUDA discovery will be removed at some point in the future.
+If you're encountering this error when disabling artifacts through by setting `JULIA_CUDA_USE_BINARYBUILDER=false`, it is your own responsibility to make sure CUDA.jl can detect the necessary pieces, e.g., by putting CUDA's binaries and libraries in discoverable locations (i.e. on PATH, and on the library search path).
+Additionally, the `CUDA_HOME` environment can be used to point CUDA.jl to where the CUDA toolkit is installed, but that will only help if the contents of that directory have not been reorganized.

 ## UNKNOWN_ERROR(999)